Private Alfred William George Simonson

 EGYPTIAN TRAINING CAMP

-They had already completed their basic training in Australia but over many more tough months, in the Training Camp in Egypt, the volunteers left their old lives farther behind.
+Training would be for eight hours a day six days a week.
 All day long, in every valley of the Sahara for miles around the Pyramids of Giza were groups or lines of men advancing, retiring, drilling or squatted near their piled arms listening to their officer.
 For many of the battalions many miles of desert had to be covered in the morning and evening to and from their allotted training areas.
 At first, to harden the troops, they wore full kit with heavy packs.
-Their backs became drenched with perspiration, and the bitter desert wind blew on them as they camped for their midday meal
+Their backs became drenched with perspiration, and the bitter desert wind blew on them as they camped for their midday meal and many deaths from pneumonia were attributed to this cause.

 SERAPEUM FEBRUARY 1916